 5. Thermaltake Riing Plus 12 RGB

-These Asus aura sync compatible fans come with 12 LED lights which can be separately controlled.
+This Asus aura sync compatible fan set comes with 12 LED lights which can be separately controlled.
 These can offer up to 16.8 million colors.
 Nine blades with unique designs offer greater airflow without increasing noise levels.
 This is a step-up from the arrangement of seven blades in the previous models.
 Another upgrade is the introduction of RGB lights from the previous single color LEDs.

 These have a hydraulic bearing that self-lubricates with reduced friction and noiseless operation.
 The anti-vibration rubber pads protect the fans from all sides.
 Although it depends on the use, the expected lifespan is 40,000 hours, more than most of the fans on this list.

 The coolest feature of these fans is that you can control them with your voice.
 With the TT RGB PLUS App, you can simply say ‘Hello TT’ and start adjusting the settings.
 This is what sets these apart from similar fans in the market.

 You can tell it to turn ON or OFF the lights, switch colors, adjust the speeds, and dim the lights.

 Now coming to the design and aesthetics.
 Thermaltake has designed to cover the RGB ring.
 It does diminish the effect a little.
 However, the LEDs are bright enough to shine through and it still delivers an attractive effect.
 Here is a set of Thermaltake Riing Plus in action:

 |The controller has 3 buttons-Fan speed, play pause |

 last one to change between popular colors.